• Home

 Picture

 Life has been good.
 Life has been bad.
-Life has been joyous, beautiful, wonderful, trying, terrible, tearful, enriching, exuberating, exciting, and often downright disappointing and frustrating.
-But somehow, through the grace of God, we get through it.
-Life, we learn, is an ongoing saga of being pitched into ever-deeper waters, as our resolve and faith are tested, again and again.
-We have to dig deep within our soul, spitting and kicking to cope with these challenges, and yes, even try to find the humor in them as we fight to resurface once more.
+Life has been joyous, beautiful, wonderful, trying, terrible, tearful, enriching, exuberant, and often downright disappointing and frustrating.
+But somehow, by the grace of God, we get through it.
+Life, we learn, is an ongoing saga of being pitched into ever-deeper waters, as our resolve and faith are tested time and again.
+We have to dig deep within our soul, spitting and kicking to cope with these challenges, and yes, even try to find the humor in them as we fight to resurface one more time.

-When my oldest daughter became ill at age thirteen, I had no idea we were about to be plunged into dark waters.
+When our oldest daughter suddenly became ill at age thirteen, I had no idea we were about to be plunged into very dark waters.
 Thinking she had the flu, I expected she would be well in a matter of days.
-Little did I know then, fourteen years would pass before we would resurface.
+Little did I know then, fourteen agonizing years would pass before we would resurface.

-Fortunately, in life's trials, God provides us with coaches and instructors.
+Fortunately, in life's trials, God provides us coaches and instructors.
 We have people who support us, who fight for us.
-Those brave souls stand waiting, arms outstretched on the bank, for they rejoice in our success.
+Those brave souls stand waiting, arms outstretched on the bank, while some plunge in the murky water with us and encourage us to bravely fight that which could easily swallow us up.
+These people rejoice in our successes.

-I believe one purpose of my life is to communicate my family’s experience with adhesion related disorder and fight to spread awareness of this crippling disorder.
-In my own way, I hope to serve as a coach as others have done for me in the past.
+I believe one purpose of my life is to communicate my daughter's experience with adhesion related disorder and fight to spread awareness of this crippling illness.
+In my own way, I hope to serve as an encourager for those who are bound by illness, most especially those who have been given no hope for recovery.